ABOUT THE GURU

 he was 5-for-5 on the five BCS bowl lineup, all posted

 minutes after both No. 1 Missouri and No. 2 West Virginia were upset

 on Dec.
 1, 2007.

-Guru website in October 2006, the Guru has been a
+BCS Guru website in October 2006, the Guru has made a number of

-fixture in the media.
+on the radio.
 He has been featured, among others,

-in the Los Angeles Times, Dallas Morning News, Orlando Sentinel,
+in the Los Angeles Times, Orlando Sentinel, Honolulu Advertiser, ESPN